If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 The term ‘frozen shoulder’ means that the joint is restricted in specific directions.
 This is known as the ‘capsular pattern’.

 A capsular pattern is when your joint is restricted into lateral rotation (when your elbow is tucked into your side and you move your hand away from you), abduction (moving your arm out to the side), and medial rotation (putting your hand behind your back).
-Most patients suffering from frozen shoulder have difficulty putting on a bra, washing and combing their hair and reaching up to cupboards.
+Most patients suffering from frozen shoulder pain and stiffness have difficulty putting on a bra, washing and combing their hair and reaching up to cupboards.

 X-rays, MRI’s and diagnostic ultrasound scans can be useful in ruling out other reasons for your pain.
 At Complete we have highly specialised physiotherapists who are trained in diagnostic ultrasound and will be able to carry out a scan of your shoulder.
-Ultrsound is excellent at looking for a rotator cuff tear which is another common cause of shoulder pain.
+Ultrasound is excellent at looking for a rotator cuff tear which is another common cause of shoulder pain.

 What can you do to help a frozen shoulder?

-Frozen Shoulder Pain Management
+Stage 1 – Frozen Shoulder Pain Management

 During stage 1, the shoulder is normally very painful, you cannot carry out basic tasks and you struggle to get a good night’s sleep due to the pain.
 If this is the case, the main aim of your treatment should be pain relief.
 This may include medication, rest from the movements and activities that cause you pain and physiotherapy for symptomatic relief.
 Gentle exercises such as pendular exercises can also help to ease the pain.
 To carry out a pendular exercise you should rest your other hand on a table, lean forward and gently rotate your painful arm in circles (see below).
 If this makes your pain worse, you should stop and consult a physiotherapist.